thesuperolly/bewd-a3/README.md

 This git repo is in sync with dev.sockbrew.design.

 If you push from your local to this git repo's main branch it will update the dev.sockbrew.design site automatically.
-(Danger - don't push your local database.
-Also try and check if things are broken before pushing.)
+(Danger - don't push your local database.)

 Work on a different branch to main and open up PR's rather than pushing directly to the main branch.